crcn/mojojs.com/content/docs/2 API/0 mojo-application.article.md

 #### Application.main

+The pre-defined application instance.
+This is the `default` application when the `application` parameter is omitted from the `View(properties[, application])`, and `Model(properties[, application])` classes.
+Useful if you want a global reference to an application.

 #### plugins

-The plugins to register when initializing the application
+The plugins to register when initializing the application.
+See `playground example` for usage.

 #### use(plugins...)